V.I.C.

 Victor Grimmy Owusu (born July 20, 1987), better known by his stage name V.I.C., is a retired American rapper.
 His single, "Get Silly", reached #29 on the Billboard Hot 100 chart in 2008.
 He is also known for his hit single "Wobble".

 Early life

 V.I.C. was born Victor Grimmy Owusu in 1987 in Corona, Queens to a mother from New York City and a father from Ghana.
-At ten he wrote his first song, a drug awareness rap for his elementary school.
-Later that year he moved with his family to the College Park.
+At ten, he wrote his first song, a drug awareness rap for his elementary school.
+Later that year, he moved with his family to College Park, GA.
 After graduating from high school, he worked as a freelance barber while pursuing a music career.

 Music career

-His first album Beast (2008) charted at number 73 on the Billboard 200.
+His first and only album Beast (2008) charted at number 73 on the Billboard 200.
 He recorded a couple of songs for a second album Revenge of the Beast that was never completed.

 He released a single called "Twerk It" in 2012 and another called "Snapchat (Pose For The Camera)" in 2015.
-He briefly made a comeback in 2015, under the name "Genius," releasing the single "Murder She Wrote," before disappearing from the music industry and leaving his whereabouts unknown.